 It is a two-way road with one traffic lane in each direction.
-Constitution Road West has provision for on-street parking on both sides of the road with a half-an-hour time restriction in effect between Station Street and Bank Street.
+Constitution Road West has provision for on-street parking on both sides of the road with a 30 minute parking restriction in effect between Station Street and Bank Street.